SunflowerAries/ICS-Spring20-Fudan/README.md

 |	|	└── factorial.txt
 ```

-You need to create a vivado project first, and suppose its name is `project_1`, then include the `benchtest/` directory  and `makefile` in `project_1/`,  and add `benchtest/cpu_tb.sv` as a simulation source file without copying sources into project (and then set it as top).
-Please change the value of `PATH_PREFIX` in the 1st line of `cpu_tb.sv` to the absolute path to this project, for example `/home/sunflower/Downloads/project_1/`.
+You need to create a vivado project first, and suppose its name is `project_1`, then include the `benchtest/` directory  and `makefile` in `project_1/`,  and add `benchtest/cpu_tb.sv` as a simulation source file without copying sources into project (and then set it as top). ~~Please change the value of `PATH_PREFIX` in the 1st line of `cpu_tb.sv` to the absolute path to this project, for example `/home/sunflower/Downloads/project_1/`~~.
+To grade your work automatically, we've made some changes to your cpu_tb.sv and began to take relative path, so there's no need to change the value of `PATH_PREFIX` in the 1st line of `cpu_tb.sv` any more.

-Each directory (e.g. `factorial/`) represents a test, which includes 6 files, and you can look into \*.out which includes mips instructions and its corresponding machine code.
+Each directory (e.g. `factorial/`) represents a test, which includes 6 files, and you can look into \*.out which includes mips instructions and its corresponding machine code. **If you want to commit some tests to us, you need comment out additional tests before committing**.

 If you successfully passed a test, you can get outputs like